Single Integrated Operational Plan: Counterforce migrates to deterrence and warfighting

 Whether Soviet military doctrine recognized the difference between counterforce and a general attack was unknown.
 A 1982 analysis stated, however, that the technically inferior Soviet attack-assessment system would likely have difficulty in differentiating between such attacks.
 In any case, given that the majority of Soviet nuclear airfields and missile sites were located west of the Ural mountains, many in major population centers, the analysis concluded that the American plans for flexible use of force were meaningless.
 The author was also skeptical of whether communications to manage escalation—whether on the Moscow–Washington hotline, or between command authorities and their deployed nuclear submarines and bombers—could be maintained, and observed that use of nuclear weapons "are not suited to signalling any precise and unambiguous message".

 Return to counterforce, with strategic defense

 During the Reagan administration, there was a return to a strong counterforce strategy through NSDD-13.
 This included development of strategic weapons systems that were more accurate, more survivable, or both.
 Some of these systems eventually took the role of bargaining chips in arms control negotiations, although some, such as the B-2 "stealth" bomber remained highly classified as potential surprises in war.
 The B-2 was also seen as a counter to Soviet deployment of mobile missiles, which only a crewed bomber could find and attack.

 In 1983, President Reagan gave a speech proposing, at the least, research and development into non-nuclear defense systems against nuclear-armed missiles.
-The idea of effective Strategic Defense Initiative was a potential disruption to the existing balance of Mutual assured destruction, even with its "warfighting" refinements.
+The idea of an effective Strategic Defense Initiative was a potential disruption to the existing balance of Mutual assured destruction, even with its "warfighting" refinements.